F-Alr/odin-recipes/README.md

 Project: Recipes lesson from TheOdinProject

 # INTRODUCTION
-Under the teachings of TheOdinProject I, F-alr shall make a website containing multiple cake recipes taken from across the world wide web using only basic html.
+Under the teachings of TheOdinProject I, F-alr shall make a website containing multiple recipes stolen from allrecipes.com.